-This program opened in January of 2005 with 14 ranch-style apartments.
-It is designed for persons who experience long-term disability following a brain injury, qualify for HUD subsidized rent and are able to live independently.
-Located on our Ankeny campus with plenty of green space and its own community center, this complex is designed to promote socialization, community integration and real life activities.
+INDEPENDENT LIVING - Our 14 ranch-style apartments were designed for persons who experience long-term disability following a brain injury, qualify for HUD subsidized rent and are able to live independently.
+Located on our Ankeny campus with plenty of green space and its own community center, this complex is designed to promote socialization and community integration in everyday activities.